 "The new evidence included longer-term follow-up of the European Randomized Study of Screening for Prostate Cancer (ERSPC) trial and new data on reductions in risk of metastatic disease with screening," the USPSTF said.

 And although the ERSPC trial reported only a small added benefit from a 13-year follow-up compared to 10-year follow-up (increased number of lives saved from 1.07 to 1.28), the results bolstered the task force's confidence that the benefit of screening could be greater during a 20- to 30-year period.

 The USPSTF said the potential harms of screening and treatment, including psychological harms and harms from active surveillance, are important to consider and therefore information about this supporting evidence was added to the Rationale, Clinical Considerations and Discussion sections of its final recommendation statement.

-As for next steps for the AAFP, its Commission on Health of the Public and Science plans to review the task force's final recommendation statement and evidence reviews, and determine the Academy's stance on the recommendation.
+The AAFP's Commission on Health of the Public and Science plans to review the task force's final recommendation statement and evidence reviews and determine the Academy's stance on the recommendation.

 More From AAFP